-I’m sure you’ve heard about the Kaufman report from a few years ago, which talked about that venture capital is not super successful as an industry.
-Of course, there are a few amazing exits, and we have seen several of those last few years, which make up for all the other failed investments.
+I’m sure you’ve heard about the Kaufman report from a few years ago, which said that venture capital is not as successful as an industry.
+But, of course, there are a few amazing exits, and we have seen several of those last few years, which make up for all the other failed investments.

 I believe that if more emphasis would be put on maybe operating expertise and executing early versus – hey, let’s go like crazy and see where it goes – that perhaps not so many companies would fail, and it would include, you know, a larger share of the population – women and people of color – who would have a chance to participate in the in technology and in the success of the technology.

 It sounds like there is a potential chicken and egg problem.
 Is it more important to get more female founders, or is it more important to get women in venture capital because there are the decision-makers?